0x4xel/HTNotes/README.md

 # HTNotes

 HTNotes is a powerfull automatic tool for `Linux` that integrates a Vault Workspace in `Obsidian`.
-It can automates the first steps of taking Notes in a HTB machine by generating a folder structure given a machine name.
-It has also an integration with the HTB API that makes requests and print the info into markdown files.
+It automates the first steps of taking Notes in a HTB machine by generating a folder structure given a machine name.
+I also provides integration with the HTB API that allows to perform requests and prints the info into markwdown files.

-This can be performed with just a click on obsidian button.
+As mention before, these actions can be performed with just a click of a button in Obsidian

 ## Table of Contents